-AATIS runs a free contact service for enquiries about Australian Apprenticeships.
 People working in organisations supporting apprenticeships and traineeships can access several free services:

-- Face-to-face information sessions and webinars
+- Information sessions and webinars.

-- Access to downloadable and some hardcopy Australian Apprenticeship information materials
+- Access to downloadable and some hardcopy Australian Apprenticeship information materials.

 Ian owns and is the Managing Director of Integrated Information Service (IIS).
 He has worked in the Vocational Education and Training field for over 30 years.
 He supports the strategic management of the Australian Apprenticeships and Traineeships Information Service (AATIS).
 Ian has a Bachelor of Economics and post graduate studies in marketing and statistics.